AgyLuczak/MUM-S-TO-DO-LIST/README.md

 - **Confirmation dialogs**

 JavaScript confirmation dialogs have been implemented to prevent accidental deletions.
-Before deleting any items or categories, users see a confirmation prompt asking them if they are sure they want to perform that action
+Before deleting any items or categories, users see a confirmation prompt asking them if they are sure they want to perform that action.

 ![ confirmation dialog](./docs/confirmation_dialog.png)